Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process: Proposed Method

 \subsection{Efficient Noise Prediction Based on Degradation}

 The entire process of diffusion models involves long sampling intervals and high randomness in noise schedules, which significantly increases computational costs.
 Considering diffusion reversion in the context of underwater image enhancement, the underwater image $\mathbf{Y}_0$ only slightly deviates from the target clean image $\mathbf{X}_0$ in most cases, primarily in depth-dependent attenuation and scattering components.
-Therefore, inspired by~\cite{yue2025arbitrary}, we initiate the sampling process from an intermediate timestep $\tau~(\tau<T)$, thereby preserving the stages of the diffusion model responsible for recovering underwater degradation.
+Therefore, inspired by~\cite{yue2025arbitrary}, we initiate the sampling process from an intermediate timestep $\tau~(\tau<T)$ with a SNR(signal-to-noise ratio) threshold of 1.38 in the widely used Stable Diffusion~\cite{sauer2024adversarial}, thereby preserving the stages of the diffusion model responsible for recovering underwater degradation.
 Simultaneously, we introduce a noise map prediction network that predicts noise from the forward process to inform the reverse denoising process.
 As shown in Fig.~\ref{fig-pipeline}(a), the network with parameter $w$, denoted as $f_w$, takes the underwater images $\mathbf{Y}_0$ and the timestep $\tau$ as input and then outputs the desired noise maps $f_w(\mathbf{Y}_0,\tau)$, which depend on the degradation degree of the underwater images.

 Because the underwater images $\mathbf{Y}_0$ and the high-quality images $\mathbf{X}_0$ become increasingly indistinguishable when perturbed by Gaussian noise with an appropriate magnitude, we choose an optimal noise map $f_{w}(\mathbf{Y}_0,\tau)$ to perturb $\mathbf{Y}_0$ and then the adapted diffusion model can generate the corresponding initial noisy sample $\mathbf{X}_{\tau}$ that is defined as follows: